Scattercatt/Slippi-stats/README.md

 python -u slp_stats.py -n "SCTR#790" -s "lcancels" -c "Ganondorf"
 ```

+## Where do I put my slippi files to generate stats?

+In your cloned repo directory, create a folder called `slpfiles`.
+This is where you will put all of your .slp files to be analyzed.

 ## Dependencies

 Make sure to run the following command to install [slippi-js](https://github.com/project-slippi/slippi-js) before trying to run any of the scripts